 §18B-14-3.
-Southern West Virginia Community College authorization to sell property; use of net proceeds.
+Southern West Virginia community college authorization to sell property; use of net proceeds.

-- Notwithstanding the provisions of article one-a, 1 - 2 chapter twenty of this code, Southern West Virginia - 3 Community College, with the approval of the board of - 4 directors, is hereby authorized and empowered to sell - 5 any surplus real property and deposit the net proceeds - 6 into a special revenue account to be utilized for the - 7 purchase of additional real property or for capital

-- 8 improvements: Provided, That prior to such action the - 9 board of directors shall have the property appraised by - 10 two licensed appraisers and shall not sell the property - 11 for less than the average of the two appraisals: - 12 Provided, however, That the net proceeds which - 13 exceed the funds needed for the purchase of real - 14 property or for capital improvements may be trans- - 15 ferred to other accounts or funds and redesignated for - 16 other purposes by appropriation of the Legislature.
+- 1 Notwithstanding the provisions of article one-a, - 2 chapter twenty of this code, southern West Virginia - 3 community college, with the approval of the board of - 4 directors, is hereby authorized and empowered to sell - 5 any surplus real property and deposit the net proceeds - 6 into a special revenue account to be utilized for the - 7 purchase of additional real property or for capital - 8 improvements: Provided, That prior to such action the - 9 board of directors shall have the property appraised by - 10 two licensed appraisers and shall not sell the property - two neemsed appraisers and snam not sent the property - 11 for less than the average of the two appraisals: - 12 Provided, however, That the net proceeds which - 13 exceed the funds needed for the purchase of real - 14 property or for capital improvements may be trans- - 15 ferred to other accounts or funds and redesignated for - 16 other purposes by appropriation of the Legislature.